 Los Angeles Discrimination Attorneys

-The Los Angeles discrimination attorneys at Mathew & George believe in open communication and tenacious advocacy for our clients.
-We have the experience to handle any type of workplace discrimination case.
-Reach out to our team of Los Angeles discrimination lawyers if you have any more questions about California workplace discrimination laws or if you think you may have a discrimination case.
+Have you been the victim of discrimination at work?
+The Los Angeles discrimination attorneys at Mathew & George have the experience to handle your case.
+Reach out to our team if you have any questions about California discrimination laws or if you think you may have a discrimination case.
 We’ll interview you in a free consultation and let you know what legal recourse is available.

 - Age Discrimination

 - Racial Discrimination